Ciaanh/XPChronicle/docs/CIRCULAR_V2_ONLOAD_ISSUE.md

-# Circular V2 OnLoad Issue Analysis
+# Circular  OnLoad Issue Analysis

 ## Problem Statement
-The Circular V2 bar does not display the bar status and texts on initial load (`PLAYER_ENTERING_WORLD` event).
+The Circular  bar does not display the bar status and texts on initial load (`PLAYER_ENTERING_WORLD` event).
 The bar remains empty until a player XP event occurs (like gaining XP).

-In contrast, Legacy V2 and Vertical V2 bars display correctly on initial load.
+In contrast, Classic  and Vertical  bars display correctly on initial load.

 ## Root Cause Analysis